-Retail chains use 3D printing to develop custom display objects in a cost effective way
+Retail chains use 3D printing to develop display objects in a cost effective way

 The window display of a retail store is the most important feature to attract consumers to their store.
-With the help of display material they give the windows a certain look and feel which should attract their target group.
-Large retail chains spent hundreds of thousands of euros annually on display material and marketing displays.
+With the help of display material, they give the windows a certain look and feel which should attract their target group.
+Hence, large retail chains spend hundreds of thousands of euros annually on display material and marketing displays.

 More information about the Builder Extreme 1500 can be found here.